HumphrysFamilyTree.com

 Edward Gibbon, 1773.

-born 27th Apr 1737,
+born 27 Apr 1737.

-educ Magdalen College, Oxford,
+He was educ Magdalen College, Oxford.

-author of Decline and Fall of the Roman Empire (see here), 6 vols, 1776-88,
+He became famous as author of Decline and Fall of the Roman Empire (see here), 6 vols, 1776-1788.

-the phrase "The Decline and Fall of ----" has passed into the language,
+The phrase "The Decline and Fall of ..." has passed into the language.

-moved to Lausanne, Switzerland, 1783,
+He moved to Lausanne, Switzerland, in 1783.

-died London, 16th Jan 1794, age 56 yrs,
+He died London, 16 Jan 1794, age 56 yrs.
+See his deathbed.

 See images at [NPG].